You may not realize sweating is good for you.

 When working out, your body starts to heat up, causing your skin to become damp.
 This is your body’s natural cooling system.
 In normal conditions, sweating helps achieve homeostasis, which is your body’s state of equilibrium.

 Your sweat glands have another function besides producing sweat.
 Sweat glands aid in healing scrapes, scratches, and burns.
-A study from the University of Michigan showed an important reservoir of adult stem cells stored in sweat glands.
-These stem cells rejuvenate the damaged cells in the wounded areas of your skin.

 If you have been thinking sweating is disgusting, think again.